 Livingston Parish Superintendent to retire this summer; a look back at his time in the school system

 LIVINGSTON PARISH - Last fall, Livingston Parish Superintendent Joe Murphy announced he would not be renewing his contract once it ends in June 2024.
-Last week, the board began the search for the fill the soon vacant job.
+Last week, the board began the search to fill the soon-vacant job.

 During his tenure in that position, Murphy has dealt with the aftermath of a natural disaster as well as a global pandemic that plagued the country.